-Alternatively referred to as IP telephone or Internet phone, VoIP is short for Voice over Internet Protocol and is an Internet protocol that enables users to make calls over the Internet.
-To make a call a telephone is connected to a network cable, versus a standard phone line or a call is made over a computer.
-This enables long distant phone calls to be cheaper, although sometimes at a lower audio quality.
-The first experiment VoIP call was made in 1973 even though the first software known as "Vocaltec" that enabled end users to make calls did not appear until 1995.
+Alternatively referred to as IP telephone or Internet phone, VoIP is short for Voice over Internet Protocol, and it enables users to make calls over the Internet.
+To make a call, a telephone is connected to a network cable, rather than a phone line, or a call is made over a computer.
+VoIP allows long distance phone calls to be cheaper, although sometimes with lower audio quality.
+The first experiment VoIP call was made in 1973, but the first software (known as Vocaltec) enabling end users to make calls, did not appear until 1995.

-- Examples of VoIP include: Skype, Teamspeak, and Ventrilo.
+- Examples of VoIP include Skype, Teamspeak, and Ventrilo.

-- Computer network and network card help and support
+- Computer network and network card help and support.